CarlFlo/pwdHasher/README.md

 # bcrypt

-A user friendly module for hashing passwords using my implementation of [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
+A user friendly module for hashing passwords and then verifying them

 Test coverage: **0%**